MNaplesDevelopment/deep-learning-bug-prediction/README.md

 # Tuning hyperparameters:

-To alter number of of neurons in the hidden layer, change n_h on lines 46 and 62, and change the parameter on line 238 to match.
+To alter the number of neurons in the hidden layer, change n_h on lines 46 and 62, and change the parameter on line 238 to match.

 The number of iterations can also be changed on 238.